Low-level Nextflow Hacking

 Its arguments can be retrieved using this.binding.variables

-, - nextflow implicit variables
+, * nextflow implicit variables such as baseDir

 in the example).